KaratekHD/youtube-dl/README.md

 # COPYRIGHT

-youtube-dl is released into the public domain by the copyright holders, under several conditions.
-Please read the [LICENSE](https://github.com/l1ving/youtube-dl/blob/master/LICENSE)
+youtube-dl is released into the public domain by the copyright holders.

 This README file was originally written by [Daniel Bolton](https://github.com/dbbolton) and is likewise released into the public domain.